VSECU announces commitment to grow Vermont’s cooperative economy

 Cooperative organizations have been shown to contribute positively to community development, with research from the University of Wisconsin (2005) finding they build human, social and financial capital within a community.
 Additionally, they help support a dynamic, stable economy through local ownership and patronage.
 As with all locally-owned businesses, the community retains a larger share of the wealth generated by its constituents – and the cooperative model ensures that wealth is equitably distributed across member-owners.
 Failure rates for cooperatives are approximately 85 percent lower than those of traditional businesses, according to data from the World Council of Credit Unions (2007), illustrating the sustainability of this model.

 “We believe that we have a responsibility to enhance our members’ communities, and in turn enhance our members’ lives,” said Miller.
 “That responsibility is the driving force behind Co-op Capital, along with the community and economic development initiatives we’ve introduced over the last year, such as powering the local business investment platform Milk Money, supporting the development of Bennington’s co-working space The Lightning Jar, and numerous community giving initiatives.”

 For more information and details on how cooperatives can apply for a capital investment visit vsecu.com/coopcapital.

-VSECU is a not for profit banking alternative for everybody who lives and works in Vermont, offering a full range of affordable financial products and services to its member owners.
+VSECU is a member-owned cooperative and not for profit credit union for everybody who lives or works in Vermont, offering a full range of affordable financial products and services to its member-owners.
 VSECU is committed to improving the lives of Vermonters by empowering the possibilities for greater social, environmental, and financial prosperity.
 For more information about VSECU, call 802/800 371-5162 or visit www.vsecu.com.